How To Sleep Better While Working From Home

 This is a huge factor and often the last one people think about.
 Light is essential to your body’s internal sleep clock, with darkness sending essential signals to your body that it’s time to rest.
 Even the slightest glare from a street light outside can be enough to interrupt those signals and have you tossing and turning for hours.
 The best (and chicest) way to block out light?
-A Slip eye-mask designed especially for comfort and anti-ageing – 100% mulberry silk ensures you’ll get your beauty sleep.
+A Slip eye-mask designed especially for comfort and anti-ageing – 100 per cent mulberry silk ensures you’ll get your beauty sleep.

 Choose your tea wisely

 It’s true, there’s nothing more comforting than a cup of tea before bed but even this small routine may be responsible for disturbing your 8-hours.
 Even a milky Earl Grey packs a caffeine hit.
-Try swapping out your black tea for an herbal one like Pukka’s night-time tea; a dreamy bed of oat flower, lavender and limeflower – even the ingredient list has us yawning.
+Try swapping out your black tea for a herbal one like Pukka’s night-time tea; a dreamy bed of oat flower, lavender and limeflower – even the ingredient list has us yawning.

 Unplug and go analogue

 We’re all guilty of scrolling Instagram for a half hour before finally putting it to bed, but studies have shown indulging screen-time too close to bedtime is a major cause of bad sleep.
 Giving off all colours of light, especially blue, screens make us alert.
 Plus, it’s hard to snooze when all you can think about is that risky email you just sent in a hurry.
 An hour before bed, put your phone out of reach and pick up a book instead, you’ll be drifting off before you hit the tenth page.